ETS-ReactNative1/alamo/README.md

 The first challenge to acheive WebRTC was to configure and implement a web signalling protocol.
 All WebRTC signalling is handled using socket.io's websocket library.

 ### Socket.io
+Socket.io's server configuration is basic, straight forward and follows socket.io's documentation.
+No additional additional configuration options were used.
 Socket.io's client configuration take place at a high level in ReactJS's `App.js` file and passed down as a prop to React Components as required.
-This ensures that a client would only attempt to establish a websocket connection by triggering socket.io's `io.connect()` function once.
+This ensures that a client would only attempt to establish a WebSocket connection by triggering socket.io's `io.connect()` function once.

 Upon the client successfully establishing a WebSocket connection, the clients user ID is passed to Node and stored in a `clients` object. `clients` helps keeps track of all connected client, along with their respective `socket.id` and current activity status.
 Due to the nature of socket.io, once a client refreshes the page, a new `socket.id` will be randomly generate.
 As a result, it is important to ensure that any new `socket.id` is updated on behalf of that user in Node's `clients` object.

-    <pre><code>
         io.on('connection', (socket) => {
             socket.on('online', (userId, callback) => {
                 //Add user to list of connected clients and broadcast that user is online